xnx3/translate/README.md

 ### v2.1
 ...

+# These open source projects are being used
+The ability of automatic translation has been put into the following open source projects:
+[kefu.js](https://gitee.com/mail_osc/kefu.js) H5 online customer service, introduce a line of js code to use immediately!
+Support mobile phones, computers, APP, and applets.
+One-click deployment of your own private SAAS cloud customer service platform
+[Pear Admin Layui](https://gitee.com/pear-admin/Pear-Admin-Layui) Pearl Admin is an out-of-the-box front-end development template that extends the native UI style of Layui, integrates third-party open source components, provides a convenient and rapid development method, and continues LayuiAdmin
+...

 # Outstanding open source projects and community recommendations
 [Featbit](https://github.com/featbit/featbit) A 100% open-source feature flags management platform [LinkWeChat](https://gitee.com/LinkWeChat/link-wechat) LinkWeChat It is an open source SCRM system based on enterprise WeChat, and a comprehensive solution for enterprise private domain traffic management and marketing.